 Looking after yourself while enjoying a happy and healthy lifestyle can make a difference to your health, now and later on in life.
 Even if you have been diagnosed with a heart condition, making some lifestyle choices with the guidance of your specialist can be to your advantage.
 Prevention is always better than cure.
-Ask our team how we can help you make the most of your heart.
+Here are some simple steps to reduce the modifiable risk factors for heart disease, heart attack and stroke.

 A strong suggestion is that you stop all forms of smoking including vaping and casual use of marijuana.